mvccore/ext-router-localization/README.md

 		- There is also completed flag if the detected version is the same as the requested version and flag if detected version is best match between allowed localizations in application and highly prioritized localization in HTTP header.
 	- If strict session mode is configured to `FALSE` (by default):
 		- If the request is first (nothing is in session from previous requests):
-TODOOOOOO
+			- If the detected localization match is not the best or match is the best but requested loc. is not recognized (`NULL`)
-			- If the detected localization match is not the best:
+				- Check if to redirect this unknown first request to default localization homepage by configuration to do so.
-				- Redirect user to default language version:
+				- If request localization is not recognized, redirect user to localization from HTTP headers.
 			- Else route request with requested localization in a standard way later, do not process any redirections.
 		- Else route request with requested localization in a standard way later, do not process any redirections.
 	- If strict session mode is configured to `TRUE`:
 		- If the requested localization is different from the session version:
 			- Redirect user to session version.
-		- Else route request with requestedlocalization in a standard way later, do not process any redirections.
+		- Else route request with requested localization in a standard way later, do not process any redirections.
 - Router removes any founded localization URL prefix to process routing for any localizaton with the same request path.
 - Then the router, routes request in a standard way.